Thomas10111/ProjectBasedCloning/writeup.md

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to use an existing architecture that has proven to work.
-I used the nvidia model because it was mentioned in class.My first steps were to train the data only with provided data, and then added trainin data where necessary.
+I used the nvidia model because it was mentioned in class.My first steps were to train the data only with provided data, and then added training data where necessary.
 This result of this approach was very unreliable, sometimes the car left the track at the first turn, sometimes crashed on the bridge, or did a complete round but touched the road markings.

 The first reviewer pointed me to this website https://medium.com/@ksakmann/behavioral-cloning-make-a-car-drive-like-yourself-dc6021152713, which links to this website https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.jqcy5fcw6.
 The second link was actually more helpful to me.
 So, I tried to get the same number of of examples for each steering angle.
-After preprossing the data, the histogram looks like this.
+After preprosessing the data, the histogram looks like this.

 <img src="images_writeup/hist.png" alt="histogram"  width="300">